mickfuzz/phd4/_posts/thesis_chapters/2023-9-3-Methodology.md

 Design based research is a varied discipline which can take a multitude of forms [@mckenney_educational_2021].
 The core elements include: research as an intervention, iteration, involvement of participants in the evolution of designs, and a flexibility of research outcome based on how events unfold [@easterday_design-based_2014].

+Penuel [-@penuel_emerging_2014] describes design based researchers as an eclectic in approach but that there are calls for more formalisation.

 One of the key motivations of this approach is to produce educational research that has a high utility for practitioners through developing theory that is rooted in contextual practice and which can produce new pedagogies and resources [@cobb_design_2003].

 **Early limits of DBR**

 Critique of DBR often stems from limits in application.
+This section addresses some of this critique and introduces additional proposals to remedy early limits.

 For example, the context of experiments, particularly viewing the classroom as a controlled environment [@cole_design-based_2016].
 In addition, lack of adaptability and mutuality in terms of taking on board the suggested adaptations of learners.

+Engestrom [@engestrom_learning_2009] proposes a more regorour examination of the dynamic nature of context with CHAT conceptions of Activity.

 Another poported principle of  design-based research -  is that research participants also influence the ongoing design of the research [@barab_critical_2004; @cobb_design_2003; @downing-wilson_design_2011].